• Home

 July 7, 2016 · In: chickens

-It’s something that a lot of new and experienced chicken keepers experience every now and then.
-Chickens with bare backs.
+It’s something that a lot of new and experienced chicken keepers experience every now and then—chickens with bare backs, or even feather picking.
 Why are they missing feathers on their backs?
 What can I do to fix it?
-Chickens losing feathers has a pretty simple fix, actually.
-Though, to be honest, we’ve only dealt with bare spots once ourselves.
+Chickens losing feathers is a pretty simple fix.
+Though, to be honest, we’ve only dealt with bare spots a couple of times ourselves.

 The only time my hens have had bare backs were when our rooster to hen ratio was uneven.
 As a typical rule of thumb, you should have 6 to 8 hens per rooster.
 Otherwise, your hens will be mounted over and over again, and hence, the bare back.

-So, let’s go over a few different causes for chickens losing feathers and how you can fix it.
+So, let’s go over a few different causes for chickens losing feathers, feather picking, chickens with bare backs, and how you can fix it.

 Black hen with green grassy background | chicken bare back